sylvainmacherel/sylvainmacherel/README.md

 ## Hi there 👋

-I am Sylvain, a Senior Electronic Repair Technician in a quantum computing company.
-Finance is one of my guilty pleasure, I will be mostly uploading projects on this topic.
+I am Sylvain, a Senior Electronic Repair Technician at a quantum computing company.
+Finance is one of my guilty pleasures, I will mostly be uploading projects on this topic.

 ## Some Facts About Me